leomilitz/XOR-Cipher-and-Bruteforcer/README.md

 ```

 # Xor One-Digit Bruteforcer
-Receives as input a XOR ciphertext and tries to bruteforce it with one digit keys.
-The result with more alphabetical, numeric and space characters is claimed as the decoded text.
+Receives as input a XOR ciphertext and tries to bruteforce it with 2-40 byte keys.
 ## Compile
 ```sh
 gcc bruteforcer.c cryptoutils.c -ansi -Wall -o bruteforcer